socallinuxexpo/scale-chef/CONTRIBUTING.md

 You won't need to do the `install` ever again (until you change versions), but you'll want to run `rvm use 2.3.0` to update your environment to use the RVM ruby (do `rvm reset` to go back).

 Then you can install the development dependencies by running `bundle install`.

+Also note you will need an actual account on SCALE systems to do taste-testing.
+This means if you're a SCALE staff, file an Issue to get access with a public key and desired username included.
+If you're not, then a staff member will test your diff for you (please allow some time for someone to do this).

 #### Usage